dynamsoft-docs/capture-vision-docs-mobile/programming/android/release-notes/android-2.md

 #### Improved

 - Updated the error handling logic of `capturing` & `startCapturing` methods.
-The methods will be able to clearly report where the error occurred if the capturing fails due to an licensing issue.
+The methods will be able to clearly report where the error occurred if the capturing fails due to a licensing issue.
 <!-- - Updated the method `stopCapturing`.
 Changed the default value of parameter `waitForRemaingTasks` from `false` to `true`. -->

 #### New